ZhenyuJin/NASM-Internship-2015/Around the World/readme.md

 5. The Bell and Success lamp.
 Both components are simply activated by supplying a signal to their respective transformers.
 The bell requires a 12V 1.0Amp transformer while the success lamp was powered by a 5V 0.5Amp one.

 ### Build time
-7 days (and an extra three days install time).
+7 days (and an extra three days installation time).